 Once disclosures are made, the University Official (Vice President for Research and Technology Transfer) will conduct a review to determine whether any disclosures are related to the proposed program, and if so, whether an actual conflict of interest exists.

-Study Team members/Investigators to whom the policy applies must participate in FCOI training prior to engaging in any sponsored program funded by or proposed for funding to the Public Health Service (includes NIH, HRSA, CDC, AHRQ, SAMHSA, and other DHHS agencies), the National Science Foundation, or any other governmental agency if the agency has promulgated regulations or policies requiring requiring investigator financial disclosure or requiring institutional conflict of interest policies relating to the award of grants or contracts.
-Investigators must also complete training at least every four years thereafter, and immediately in certain designated circumstances as outlined in the Policy.
+Office of Sponsored Programs Policy # 16, Financial Conflicts of Interest in Sponsored Programs, is intended to meet federal requirements governing disclosure, management, and reporting of financial conflicts of interest (FCOI’s).
+The policy requires that members of a study team to whom the policy applies (see Section II of the policy) participate in FCOI training prior to engaging in any sponsored program funded by the Public Health Service, the National Science Foundation, or any other governmental agency if the agency has promulgated regulations or policies requiring investigator financial disclosure or requiring institutional conflict of interest policies relating to the award of grants or contracts.
+Investigators must also complete training at least every four years thereafter, and immediately in certain designated circumstances as outlined in Policy #16.

-The University is using the CITI Program's Conflict of Interest Mini-Course to meet the training requirement.
-To access the training, go to: http://www.citiprogram.org, login (or register if a new user), and select the "add a course or update my learner groups" link.
+NSU is using the CITI Program's Conflict of Interest Mini-Course to meet the training requirement.
+To access the training, go to: http://www.citiprogram.org/.

 Federal regulations now require that information about significant financial interests and FCOI's of senior/key personnel on Public Health Service (PHS) funded research projects be made publicly accessible.
 The University will make such information available, upon written request, if the three requirements below are met: